Spinach Tree, Arbre à épinard, Mayan Spinach

 Do not harvest leaves from young Chaya plants as stunting may result.
 Established plants, however, withstand repeated harvesting of stem tips and young leaves as often as two to three times per week.
 The young leaves near the stem tips are the most tender.
 Wear gloves to harvest leaves of the brava varieties to avoid skin inflammation from the stinging hairs.

 Chaya is quite disease- and pest-resistant.
 Young Chaya plants are susceptible to defoliation by leaf-eating tomato hornworms.
 Normally, recovery by new leaf production is rapid.
 Fungal (e.g., rust) or broad mite pests are usually seasonal.

 Cooking and Nutrition

 Chaya leaves are highly nutritious, being a good source of protein; calcium, phosphorus, and iron; and vitamins A and C as well as niacin, riboflavin and thiamine.
 The leaves and stem tip materials normally are chopped into pieces before cooking like spinach.
 Chaya leaf and tip pieces also are added to soups and stews or mixed with onions and eggs to make tortillas.

 CAUTIONS: Chaya must never be eaten raw, as it contains cyanogenic glycosides, sources of cyanide poisoning.
-Cooking Chaya in boiling water for five minutes, or frying, rids the stem and leaf materials of the poisonous cyanide components.
+Cooking Chaya in boiling water for 15 minutes, or frying, rids the stem and leaf materials of the poisonous cyanide components.
 Stir-fry cooking probably is not adequate to eliminate the cyanides.
 Avoid breathing in the vapors produced during cooking Chaya.
 Chaya leaves appear similar to those of Jatropha curcas; parts of jatropha (seeds and press cake in particular) should not be eaten as they are very TOXIC.